high contrast black and white portraits of cats and dogs

 The impetus for Dog Studies was a deep, school-closing winter snow in 2007, a new digital camera, and the pure joy of documenting the frolics and interactions of my dogs (and cats).

-The photographs soon evolved into simple painting studies juxtaposing interesting shapes and negative spaces.
+The photographs soon evolved into simple painting studies that juxtaposed interesting shapes and negative spaces.
 I had not painted seriously for years and these studies took me back into the studio on a regular basis.

 To compose a painting I cut and paste and draw freehand.
 The metamorphosis continues with changes in scale and the brush of wet acrylic modulating values and textures.
 For this last phase I use a watercolor-like technique to slowly layer black paint on a white surface.
 See how my process has evolved in this video post and this one.